ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/06-replication-group/_index.md

 title: Replication Group Mode
 weight: 6
 url: /administration/replication/modes/replication-group
-description: This section describes the involved steps and concepts under the Stackgres replication group option and roles.
+description: This section describes the involved steps and concepts of the replication groups and roles.
 ---

-In Stackgres, the replication group is intended to manage Patroni tags for group members.
+The replication group is intended to manage Patroni tags for group members.
 In this way, it is possible to specify that a certain number of instances are tagged with the Patroni `nofailover` or `noloadbalance` creating groups of members within the cluster that are not taken into account to send reads or not to be promoted as the leader in a failure event.
 Hence, the role concept is explained at the same time.

 Please, read the [CRD reference]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplicationgroupsindex" %}}) for details.

-The next example will help to understand the feature by creating a cluster with 6 members, where 3 members are indicated to group a `ha-read` role.
+The next example will help to understand the feature by creating a cluster with 6 members, where 3 members are part of a group with `ha-read` role.
 The `ha-read` role is the default one, therefore it does not add any specific attribute to these members.

 ```yaml
 cat << EOF | kubectl apply -f -